RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-6-Scripts-and-Templates-and-Setting-up-an-HTML-Editor.md

-﻿Ok, now that we know how to look at data, the next step is to edit and update data and save it to disk.
+Ok, now that we know how to look at data, the next step is to edit and update data and save it to disk.
 But before we do that, let's look at externalizing the HTML into scripts or templates to make it easier to create HTML and edit it efficiently.

 ### Html Creation with Templates
 Up to this point we've done everything in code including HTML creation, which is not really optimal.
 For simple things, and highly dynamic applications that drive the UI entire with data, writing HTML in code is fine.
 It's an option.